|

 Whatever type of nail clipper you choose, be sure that the blades are sharp.
 Dull blades can split your cat's claws and cause pain and bleeding.

-Clippers made from surgical steel are more expensive but they last longer and stay sharper longer.
+Clippers made from surgical steel are more expensive, but they last longer and stay sharper longer.

 Long before you begin to trim your cats claws, you can frequently stroke her paws so she gets used to having them touched.

-When you are ready to trim her claws, having another person help can be useful, but it's not necessary.
-If you have two people, one person can hold the cat while the other trims the claws.
+When you are ready to trim her nails, having another person help can be useful, but it's not necessary.

 When trimming your cat's claws, hold her firmly, but not too tightly.
 Take a paw in your hand and press on the joint right above the claw to make the claw stick out.
 Using a nail clipper made especially for trimming cat's claws, snip off the tip of your cat's nail.
-Be careful not to clip to closely to the quick.
+Be careful not to clip too closely to the quick.

 It's best to do the clipping in a well-lit area so you can see the pink quick through the nail.
+If you have any doubts about how far to clip, be conservative and just cut off the very tips of the nails.

 If your cat is too restless to let you trim all of his claws, let him go and try again later or the next day.